IDSP22/Final_Project_Deep_Sedation/README.md

 * Evaluate whether the app clearly and effectively communicates disparities in the administration of PSA in ARDS patients
 * Examine whether the app is easily integrated into the typical workflow of the critical care clinicians and their team
 *	Assess if the app is helping cultivate clinicians' awareness to the underlying issue
-* Collect feedback for fine tuning the features of the App prototype.
+* Collect feedback for fine tuning the features of the app prototype.

 #### Research questions
 Additionally, this research will try to answer the following questions: